badgumby/arch-macbook-air/README.md

    + USB flash drive for the bootable .dmg (covered later)

 ## Install Instructions
 1. You will first need to resize your MacOS partition.
 You can do this using the Mac Disk Utility.
-If you are using APFS(Encrypted), you will be required to reinstall MacOS first, since it the encrypted file system will not allow a resize.
+If you are using APFS(Encrypted), you will be required to reinstall MacOS first, since the encrypted file system will not allow a resize.
 2. Turn off System Integrity Protection (SIP).

    + Restart your MacOS